hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 ## 6. Account Termination

 **Before (Legal):**
-> MNBARA reserves the right to terminate or suspend your account at any time, with or without cause, with or without notice.
+> mnbarh reserves the right to terminate or suspend your account at any time, with or without cause, with or without notice.
 Upon termination, your right to use the platform will immediately cease.

 **After (Plain Language):**